Landing Page Conversion Rates: How 8 and 9-Figure DTC Brands Are Optimizing in 2026

 3. Clarifies what makes your offer unique, different from, or better than alternatives

-All of this needs to be expressed in a way that resonates with your target customers and, particularly, with the customer persona each specific landing page is meant for.
+All of this needs to be expressed in a way that resonates with your target customers, particularly with the customer persona each specific landing page is meant for.

-That means doing message mining (e.g., surveying website visitors or doing customer interviews) to understand what matters to the people you’re trying to sell to and how what you offer meets their needs.
-And it means gathering voice-of-customer (VOC) data that can inform how you speak about the problems you solve, what your products or services help customers achieve, and what differentiates your brand from others and why it matters.
+That means doing message mining (surveying website visitors or doing customer interviews, for example) to understand what matters to the people you're trying to sell to and how what you offer meets their needs.
+And it means gathering voice-of-customer (VOC) data that can inform how you speak about the problems you solve, what your products or services help customers achieve, and what differentiates your brand from others, and why it matters.

 4. Traffic source and quality

-Even if they come from social media platforms, landing page visitors often exhibit different behaviors and have different intentions.
+Even within a single channel, landing page visitors often exhibit different behaviors and have different intentions.
 This can be a result of several things:

-• Which subset of your audience they’re in.
+• Which subset of your audience are they in?
 You may have target customers active on Instagram and Facebook, for example.
 However, your Instagram audience may be part of a younger demographic than your Facebook audience.
 As a result, it may be hard to convert people from both sources with the same landing page.

 5. User experience